 And at home, we’ve converted the garage into what Amanda calls my “man space,” where I do my workouts.
 I have an elliptical, a bench press, and dumbbells.
 Music motivates me.
 My son and I love the band AJR.
 Isaac and I are connecting over music.
 One of their songs is called “The Good Part,” which always makes me think of my son.

-I’ve lost 70 pounds and my doctor gave me a fist bump — he was so happy.
+I’ve lost weight and my doctor gave me a fist bump.

 My favorite Microstep is making time for meaningful connections.